-Through his first two seasons, Matt Jennings has, without a doubt, reignited the volleyball program at Michigan Tech.
-With 13 GLIAC victories and 22 overall, the Tech volleyball team has won more matches over Jennings' first two seasons than it had in the previous three combined.
-Having inherited a team that went 0-19 in conference play in 2011, but played in the NCAA tournament as recently as 2009, Jennings directed a 7-11 GLIAC and 12-19 overall finish in 2012, the best year to year improvement in the league.
+In his first two seasons in Houghton, Jennings’ Huskies won more matches than the team had over the three seasons prior to his arrival combined.
+Having inherited a team that went 0-19 in conference play in 2011, but played in the NCAA tournament as recently as 2009, Jennings directed a 7-11 GLIAC and 12-19 overall finish in 2012, the best single-year improvement in the league.

 Jennings served as Pitt’s recruiting coordinator and worked with the passing, defensive and outside hitting elements of the team.
 The Panthers compiled a 51-44 overall record during his three years there including a 20-win season in 2009 and an 18-win campaign in 2011.
 Pitt reached the conference post-season tournament all three seasons Jennings was there.
 In 2009, the Panthers entered the post-season with a 12-2 Big East record and in a tie for 2nd place.
 Ten of the twelve league wins came 3-0, a program record.
 That season included wins over two top 25 teams and multiple individual awards.

 While in Pittsburgh, Jennings also served as a head coach at the Pittsburgh Elite Volleyball Club.
 He spent two seasons with the 18-premier team and one with the 17-premier.

 Jennings worked for a season at DePaul University, in his hometown of Chicago, prior to heading to Pittsburgh.
 He was an assistant coach and recruiting coordinator and also helped the Blue Demons establish a program record for Big East victories.
 He spent the 2008 campaign as an assistant women’s coach at Eastern Kentucky, helping coach a player who set an NCAA record for digs per set.